 Chocolate Orange Bread and Butter Pudding

 - 10 slices of day old crusty bread

 - 200g marmalade

 - 400ml double cream

 - 1 vanilla pod split or 1 tbsp vanilla extract

 - zest of an orange

 - 175g caster sugar

 - 4 tbsp demerara sugar, plus extra to sprinkle

-- Warm the milk and double cream in a medium saucepan with the vanilla pod/extract until you see steam coming off the top of the pan.
+- Warm the milk and double cream in a medium saucepan with the vanilla pod/extract and orange zest until you see steam coming off the top of the pan.
 Remove from the heat and stir in the white chocolate pieces until the chocolate has melted into the warm liquid and leave to infuse for 30 minutes.

-- Slice the crusty loaf and spread marmalade thinly onto each slice and halve the slices into triangles if they are on the large side.
+- Slice the crusty loaf and spread marmalade thinly onto each slice and halve the slices into triangles.

-- Reserve enough slices for the top of the dish and cover the bottom of a medium sized ovenproof dish and lay a second layer with the remaining bread, scattering the sultanas between the layers as you go.
+- Reserve 8-10 large triangle slices for the top of the dish and cover the bottom of a large sized ovenproof dish and lay a second layer with the remaining bread, scattering the sultanas between the layers as you go.

 - Carefully pour the egg custard mixture over the bread and use your fingers to gently press the bread down into the custard mix so it all soaks in.

 - Preheat your BBQ to 18-200c (350-400f) roasting/indirect heat with the lid down and vents open as applicable.